isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="27"}
 27.&nbsp;We have some basis to believe that online safety considerations might well yield to profit generation if left unregulated.
 Today, Tech Companies have community standards which ostensibly address online harms.
 Members can see some examples of these standards which are set out in [Handout 7](/files/MinLaw_Handout___Real_Life_Stories_of_Online_Harms_and_Community_Guidelines__1_.pdf).
 However, most Platforms do not necessarily adhere to their own community standards.

-</p><p style="margin-left: 40px">a) Indeed, in the IMDA study cited by Minister for Digital Development and Information Josephine Teo a short while ago, over 50% of legitimate user complaints were not addressed in the first instance.
+<p style="margin-left: 40px">a) Indeed, in the IMDA study cited by Minister for Digital Development and Information Josephine Teo a short while ago, over 50% of legitimate user complaints were not addressed in the first instance.</p>

 {:start="28"}
 28.&nbsp;This, we believe, is far from ideal, as victims are reliant on Platforms to stop online harms.